swiyu-admin-ch/swiyu-issuer/README.md

 environment variables for further details.

 The refresh token can only be used one time, but dont worry: the application does manage the refresh tokens itself.
-But if your issuer agent component does not run for over a week it might be possible that the refresh token saved in the database is no longer valid and cannot be used to start the api auth flow.
+But if your issuer service does not run for over a week it might be possible that the refresh token saved in the database is no longer valid and cannot be used to start the api auth flow.
-If this is the case you need to manually create a new refresh token in the api self service portal and bootstrap your issuer agent managment component with this token.
+If this is the case you need to manually create a new refresh token in the api self-service portal and bootstrap your issuer service with this token.
 The application does log an appropriate error if it detects such an issue but will still start up.
 Updates to the status registry will fail as long as the auth flow is not restarted with a valid bootstrap token.

 ### Latest development

-The current default implementation of the issuer agent management component is based on the [OID4VCI specs DRAFT 13](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-ID1.html).
+The current default implementation of the issuer service is based on the [OID4VCI specs DRAFT 13](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0-ID1.html).
 But there are already some features from the [OID4VCI specs DRAFT 16](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) implemented for